quantonganh/helix-wiki/Troubleshooting.md

 ### LSP isn't working

 Is the LSP server in `$PATH`?
-LSP server is supposed to be bundled by system.
+If not, you will need to download it.